aryapratham000/trading-dashboard-frontend/README.md

 Built with the help of v0.app to streamline development and deployment.

 A sleek, modern frontend for a trading dashboard—powered by Next.js, TypeScript, Tailwind CSS, and deployed on Vercel.
+Use here: https://trading-dashboard-frontend-taupe.vercel.app/

 ## Project Overview